-Figure 0 (d)
+Figure 0(d)

-6.3.5.2.
-Vehicle Support-leg foot (feet) jig for the support leg
+6.3.5.4.
+Support-leg foot jig

-A jig shall be used to check that the support-leg foot meets the requirements defined in paragraph 6.3.5.1.
+A jig shall be used to check that the support-leg foot meets the requirements defined in paragraph 6.3.5.2.
 (See figure 0(e)).
 As an alternative a computer simulation shall also be considered satisfactory.

 The jig is defined as the ISOFIX CRF corresponding to the size class of the child restraint.
-The jig is expanded with two 6.0 mm diameter ISOFIX low anchorages.
-The striped box positioned in front of the jig is positioned and sized according paragraph 6.3.5.1.
+The jig is expanded with two 6 mm diameter ISOFIX low anchorages.
+The striped box positioned in front of the jig is positioned and sized according paragraph 6.3.5.2.
 The CRS shall have its attachments latched when conducting the assessment.